enviodev/docs/docs/HyperIndex/Tutorials/greeter-tutorial.md

 slug: /greeter-tutorial
 ---

-This tutorial will take you through a step by step guide to indexing a live Greeter smart contract using Envio.
+This tutorial will take you through a step-by-step guide to indexing a live Greeter smart contract using Envio.

 ## Background